mjordan/hocrify/README.md

 * `filename_segment_separator`: the character used to separate the page number from the rest of the page image file, e.g. the `-` that separates the `02` from `1948-11-12` in `1948-11-12-02.tif`.
 Does not need to be the same as the separator used in the non-page number part of the filename.
 It also doesn't matter what comes before the page number separator.
 * `generate_ocr`: set to `True` to extract the text from the hOCR, producing the equivalent of an OCR file with no line breaks.
 * `log_file_path`: the path to your log file.
+* `source_language`: language of the source material.
+Common languages are 'eng', 'fre' and 'chi_sim'.
+Note that not all language packs may be installed on a given computer.
+Run `tesseract --list-langs` to see those installed.
 * `pytesseract.pytesseract.tesseract_cmd`: the full path to the Tesseract executable file.
 Whether this is necessary will depend on the computer the script is running on.

 ## Requirements